Woman Withdraws Her Harassment Case After 6 Years Due To Lack Of Action

 In 2013, the name Shruti Chaturvedi was prominent among news portals.
 Then, a student at St Xaviers' College, Ms Chaturvedi had filed a complaint against a shopkeeper who had allegedly harassed her and her female friend at Bhadra Fort.
 And six years later, Chaturvedi, now a media professional has withdrawn the complaint on 3 September.

 So why has she retracted the complaint after SIX years?
-Well, Chaturvedi has explained it in a detailed Twitter thread.
-Six years, eight hearings, multiple trips to Ahmedabad and numerous cancelled important work meetings later Chaturvedi was not served justice.
+Well, Ms Chathurvedi has explained it in a detailed Twitter thread.
+Six years, eight hearings, multiple trips to Ahmedabad and numerous cancelled important work meetings later Ms Chaturvedi was not served justice.

-However, when Chaturvedi came out of the temple, what she saw shocked her as Chaturvedi's friend was trying hard to get out of the hold of a man (a hawker in the market).
-Even while forcefully holding her hand, the man was touching her friend inappropriately and kept making lewd remarks.
-When Ms Chaturvedi reacted to that situation, he held her too, causing her to slap him (naturally!).
+However, when Ms Chaturvedi came out of the temple, what she saw shocked her as her friend was trying hard to get out of the hold of a man (a hawker in the market).
+Even while forcefully holding her hand, the man was touching her friend inappropriately and kept saying lewd things.
+When Ms Chaturvedi reacted to the situation, he held her too, causing her to slap him (naturally!).

-No one in the market helped these women or bothered to check on them.
-The next day, Chaturvedi along with her friend filed a complaint at the police station, with the help of a journalist friend.
+No one in the market helped them or bothered to check on them.
+The next day, Ms Chaturvedi along with her friend filed a complaint at the police station, with the help of a journalist friend.

 I retracted a harassment case today.
 A thread on why:— Shruti Chaturvedi (@adhicutting) September 3, 2019